 Defending against ransomware requires knowledgeable IT planning, certified technologists, and cooperation from everyone in your organization in order to be truly successful.
 It is up to IT decision-makers to take the steps necessary to limit the impact of ransomware attacks or, better yet, prevent them from happening in the first place.

 As we stated last week, ransomware is simply a data hostage situation.
-A hacker will lock your data, ask for a large sum of money, and only return your data when you pay them in bitcoin or other less traceable means.
-Here are 3 ways on how to prevent a ransomware attack at your company.
+A hacker will lock your data, ask for a large sum of money, and only return your data when you pay them in Bitcoin or other less traceable means.
+Here are three ways to prevent a ransomware attack at your company.

 1. Get an IT Network Assessment

 Often forgotten, it’s best to start 100,000ft up and have a certified network engineer verify every aspect, from endpoints to physical IT infrastructure, that truly allows your company to function.
 Only with a true network map and network audit of your company network can you fully succeed with IT Planning and Strategy.